JoinCODED/WS-Dart-M8-Classes/01_classes/04_immutable_property.md

 }
 ```

-We did 2 methods that withdraw and deposit credits, but we don't the user to change the account holder like this:
+We created two methods, withdraw and deposit credits, but we don't want the user to change the account holder name like this:

 ```dart
 void main() {